 Before you begin collecting data, you need to know the focus of your research.
 This allows you to choose the right methods and tools.

 Do you have a question about your business?
 Do you see an opportunity in the market you want to explore further?
 Have you noticed something curious about your product?

 Based on your initial observations or questions, you can begin exploring what people search for on the internet to determine their intent, pain points, and preferences.
 This can help narrow your focus and move you toward next steps in developing a research plan.

-As the owners of a footwear company launching a new shoe line, we could use Semrush’s Keyword Magic tool.
+As the owners of a footwear company launching a new shoe line, we could begin with Semrush’s Keyword Magic tool.
 First, choose the target country, then type in the keyword.
-For example, “running shoes”.
+For example, “running shoes.”

 We then switched the search criteria from all keywords to questions.

 The top searches revealed some consistent themes:

 - What are the best running shoes for men or women?